-After the tunnel excursion where no one was murdered, we had our second food stop at a Filipino restaurant called Flip N Patties.
+After the tunnel excursion where no one was murdered, we had our second food stop at a Filipino restaurant.
 This place used to be a food truck, but it was so successful that they moved on up to a brick and mortar operation.

 Our treat here was pupu chicken, which reminded me of General Tso’s chicken.
 It was moist on the inside and sweet and crunchy on the outside.
 I ate absolutely all my chicken, but even a champion eater like yours truly could not finish the rice.
 Never force yourself to eat when you are getting full!
 Also, we still have our biggest food stop left to go.

-Our final stop on our food tour is Birra Poretti’s which you can probably guess is an Italian restaurant.
+Our final stop on our food tour is an Italian restaurant.
 So that’s three different cuisines represented on the food tour, and I think having one Latino, one Asian, and one European, is probably a great representation of the variety of foods you can expect to find in Space City.